 MA Application Process

-Applications for entry into the MA in Comparative Media Arts program are now open.
+Applications for entry into the MA in Contemporary Arts program are now open.
 Apply online here.

 Applicants should have an undergraduate degree in visual culture, art history, cinema studies, performance studies, cultural studies, communications, literary studies, or other degrees focusing on the arts.
 Applications with Bachelor of Fine Arts degrees that include substantial scholarly studies will also qualify.